EEOC Updates COVID-19 Guidance

 If passed, Public Question No. 1 would go into effect on January 1, 2021.

 Initiated Measure 26 would legalize marijuana for medicinal purposes.
-Initiated Measure 26 does not contain any express protections for applicants for employment or employees, and it does not prohibit testing for marijuana.
+Initiated Measure 26 does not contain any express protections for candidates for employment or employees, and it does not prohibit testing for marijuana.

 If passed, the deadline for the South Dakota Department of Health to enact rules implementing the medical marijuana program would be approximately October 29, 2021.